Bands, Give Your Fans Real News, Not Spam

-Of course, secretly most of even family and friends are probably sick of the messages they receive from the band, because frankly they rarely tell them anything worthwhile or useful, and because, as usual they neglected to ask them if they could send them anything!
+Of course, secretly most of even family and friends are probably sick of the messages they receive from the band, because frankly they rarely tell them anything worthwhile or useful, and because, as usual, they neglected to ask them if they could send them anything!

 Often when they hear something on Facebook they have already heard it by some other means already, so, done the way most band messages are, your messages really are likely to be a waste of time.

-This happens day in, day out, on social networks, in email etc. So many times a day in fact that people tune it out, they develop “band blindness”.
+This happens day in, day out, on social networks, in email, etc. So many times a day in fact that people tune it out, they develop “band blindness”.

-As a social group we (songwriters, musicians and bands) have become experts at poisoning the well.
+As a social group, we (songwriters, musicians, and bands) have become experts at poisoning the well.

-Social media does have it’s uses for musicians and bands, or at least it could have.
-Sadly, like Myspace, over eager bands have trashed most social media completely.
+Social media does have its uses for musicians and bands, or at least it could have.
+Sadly, like Myspace, over-eager bands have trashed most social media completely.
 Bands are so happy they can tell people about their music, and so keen to tell everyone and their dog about how brilliant their music is, very few ever stop to ask themselves “Should I?”.

-Even less bands break that down further and ask themselves if their band is really ready, in terms of music, image, business set up etc. It’s an essential, ongoing set of questions that all bands should ask themselves regularly.
+Even fewer bands break that down further and ask themselves if their band is really ready, in terms of music, image, business set up etc. It’s an essential, ongoing set of questions that all bands should ask themselves regularly.

 These days most social networks have features built in to help cut down on how much leaks through.
 Social networks have struggled with containing bands after the MySpace fiasco.
 MySpace was a social network taken to the brink of death by the exploitation of normal users by bands in a massive spam bonanza.
-Non-band users may have migrated social networks to get away from bands, but they haven’t forgiven them for what they did, or for what they continue to do.
+Non-band users may have migrated to social networks to get away from bands, but they haven’t forgiven them for what they did, or for what they continue to do.
 “Ignore” buttons were primarily invented to deal with the unwanted attention of bands and users are very prepared to use them.

-Of course email now usually comes with several layers of anti-spam filtering, and “band blindness” applies just as well to the few email messages that survive anti-spam measures as to Facebook wall posts.
+Of course, email now usually comes with several layers of anti-spam filtering, and “band blindness” applies just as well to the few email messages that survive anti-spam measures as to Facebook wall posts.

 Breaking News – BANDS SPAM, NO ONE LIKES IT.